-5. Smart Specialisation
+5.SMART SPECIALISATION

-Finally, the so-called smart specialisation strategy (S3) addresses especially the innovation challenges of less advanced and transition regions (i.e. their poor capabilities and ecologies) in the road towards the EU as a powerhouse in 2040.
+Finally, the so-called smart specialisation strategy (S3) addresses especially the innovation challenges of less advanced and transition regions (i.e. their poor capabilities and poor ecologies).
 For these regions, the point is not to invent at the frontier, but rather to generate innovative complementarities in their key sectors.
 These complementarities may be less flashy and less overtly innovative, and yet they ultimately constitute the key to inclusive growth.
 S3 does, as such, not have magical properties that can transform laggards into global leaders, but a S3 might transform less advanced regions into good followers - regions capable of allocating R&D and other innovative inputs, so as to lever the growth potential of knowledge and technology developed elsewhere.